Belarusian-Chinese Relations: From Great Promise to Failure

 Since 2008, the synthetic drug known as ‘spice’ coming out of Southeast Asia has flooded Europe’s illicit drug market.
 According to Belarusian law enforcement, China, Myanmar, Thailand and Indonesia produce around 800 tonnes of the synthetic drug annually.
 The substance reaches Belarus either in ready-to-smoke blends, in powder form, on blotting paper or as a pure substance that dealers can prepare for usage domestically.

 The success of the spice trade can be attributed to the legal status of the substance in Belarus.
 Producers create new compounds as soon as the authorities are able to ban the old ones.
 In order to ban a new compound they have to go through a lengthy legislative process.
 Until the ban is introduced, dealers can sell them without any fear of legal repercussions or subsequent punishment.
+This inpatinet addiction treatment can help you recovering from your addiction.

 Another reason for the rapid growth of their sale is the ease of selling them through the Internet, the primary conduit of their distribution.
 Police block web sites which sell spice, but new ones pop-up as fast as they can take them down.

 Putting an end to their sale is further complicated by the fact that many of the web sites registered abroad and purchases are made with e-money transfers.
+There are many rehabs like substance abuse fort lauderdale which are trying to aid to this process but it has not been that easy.

-Spice is highly poisonous and inflicts irreversible damage to the health of its users, with the most notable impact being seen on users' brains.
+Spice is highly poisonous and inflicts irreversible damage to the health of its users, with the most notable impact being seen on users’ brains.
 As a result of a kind of psychosis that comes about from using the drug, people can become volatile and become a physical danger to themselves and others.
+If you happen to suffer from substance abuse and want to save yourself from an ill-fated experience, sites like oakvinerecoverycenter.com can be of great assistance to you.

 The drug’s cooks do not evenly distribute dosages when preparing it, so dosages can vary significantly from batch to batch, making it impossible to predict which one could be fatal to its users.